silitics/rpi-derive-key/README.md

 rpi-derive-key uuid device.id
 ```

-You can now use the resulting UUID as a public device identifier.
+You can now safely use the resulting UUID as a public device identifier.
 You do not have to keep it secret because it is impossible to reconstruct other keys or the device secret from it.

-Generate a 256-bit secret token used to identify the device:
+In addition to the public id, you can generate a 256-bit secret token with:

 ```
 rpi-derive-key hex 32 device.secret.token
 ```

-This secret token is supposed to be shared only with trustworthy entities, e.g., it may be sent in HTTP headers to prove the device's identity:
+This secret token is supposed to be shared only with trustworthy entities, e.g., it may be sent in HTTP headers to prove the device's identity to a webserver providing device configurations:

 ```
-curl --header "X-Secret-Token: <SECRET-TOKEN>" https://example.com/<DEVICE-ID>/config.tar.gz
+wget --header "X-Secret-Token: <SECRET-TOKEN>" https://example.com/<DEVICE-ID>/config.tar.gz
 ```

 ## ⚖️ Licensing